datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 by the same factor, but leaf weights estimated using less evidence in the data will be shrunk more heavily.
 Again, we see the bias-variance tradeoff being taken into account during model fitting.
 XGBoost can thus be seen to be even more adaptive to the data than MART.

-In addition to this, XGBoost employs Newton boosting rather than gradient boosting.
+In addition, XGBoost employs Newton boosting rather than gradient boosting.
 By doing this, XGBoost is likely to learn better tree structures.

 Finally, XGBoost includes an extra randomization parameter.
 This can be used to decorrelate the individual trees even further, possibly resulting in reduced overall variance of the model.